TanushaRoy/docker/readme.md

 2. Why we need Docker
 3. Docker Installation Linux
 4. What is Docker File
-5. What is Dcoker Image
+5. What is Docker Image
 6. What is Docker Containers
 7. Flow of Docker
 8. Docker Daemon